ZiadMabrouk/SYSC3303Project/README.txt

 Door not Closed Fault is triggered by 'Doors Stuck'.
 The doors are jammed for a total of 5 seconds before going back to normal.

 Contributions (Iteration 5):
-Daniel - Made Floor more configurable, Error Faults Ziad - Adjusting Elevator Doors, Test Cases
-Sami - Error Faults, Elevator Subsystem
-Jinan - Timing Diagram
+Daniel - Made Floor more configurable, Error Faults, Interfacing Ziad - Adjusting Elevator Doors, Test Cases, Interfacing Sami - Error Faults, Elevator Subsystem, Interfacing Jinan - Timing Diagram